unity3d-jp/MeshSync/Documentation~/SceneCache.md

   Smoothens animations by interpolating the meshes and transforms between neighboring frames.
   Note that meshes are only interpolated if the topologies match (the vertex indexes remain unchanged).

-SceneCache shares a lot of the same properties with MeshSyncServer.
+SceneCache shares a lot of properties with MeshSyncServer.
 Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details.